 - General Facilities Upkeep

 The Stew Crew Leader position is a paid position for an enthusiastic, invested, young person with an interest in the environment, sustainability, and animal and plant biology.
 During July and early August, in addition to supporting the Summer Nature Program director, the Stew Crew Leader gathers 5-10 volunteers, organizes work days, and completes a total of 50 hours of work commitment.
-Applicants are welcomed to send a letter of interest, a resume, and references to .
+Applicants are welcome to send a letter of interest, a resume, and references to .